 But perhaps you'd prefer an action movie.
 "Snowpiercer," based on the graphic novel "Le Transperceneige" by Jacques Lob, Benjamin Legrand and Jean-Marc Rochette, is unusually satisfying in that regard as well.

 Bong, whose previous films include the brilliant psychological thriller "Mother" and "The Host," a sublimely moving monster flick, is a playful and rigorous visual thinker.
 Here he stages kinetic fight scenes in narrow spaces and punctuates the noise and speed of the train with moments of eerie, poignant calm as it glides through digitally rendered ice and snow.
-The violence inside swerves from slapstick to bloodshed and back, producing a volatile blend of humor and horror that pays tribute to the source material while coloring its themes with the director's distinctively perverse and humane sensibility.

 And if acting is your thing "Snowpiercer" will not disappoint.
 The reluctant leader of the rebels, a back-of-the-train troublemaker named Curtis, is played by Chris Evans, his clean-cut Captain America charisma obscured by scruffy facial hair and a black wool watch cap.
 He is a stoical, heroic presence amid the chaos, which means he has less room to be interesting than the other actors, who provide some of that chaos.
 They include Octavia Spencer, John Hurt and Jamie Bell as some of Curtis' fellow insurgents, whose careful planning and simmering resentments blossom into revolt after an especially cruel provocation by the authorities.